ralna/spral/doc/Fortran/ssids.rst

    :f integer nemin [default=32]: supernode amalgamation threshold.
 Two
       neighbours in the elimination tree are merged if they both involve fewer than nemin eliminations.
 The default is used if nemin<1.
-   :f ignore_numa [default=true]: If true, all CPUs and GPUs are treated as
+   :f logical ignore_numa [default=true]: If true, all CPUs and GPUs are
-      belonging to a single NUMA region.
+      treated as belonging to a single NUMA region.
-   :f use_gpu [default=true]: Use an NVIDIA GPU if present.
+   :f logical use_gpu [default=true]: Use an NVIDIA GPU if present.
    :f integer(long) min_gpu_work [default=1e10]: Minimum number of flops
       in subtree before scheduling on GPU.
    :f real max_load_inbalance [default=1.5]: Maximum permissiable load